danmoz/django-fake-bot-detector/README.md

 A `fake_bot_hit` signal is sent every time the middleware blocks a bot.

-To listen for the signal, simply set up a receiver:
+To listen for the signal, set up a receiver:

 ```
 from django.dispatch import receiver